zeatful/liquibase/README.md

     <!-- test, dev, prod is the same as test or dev or prod -->
     <changeSet id="2" author="bob" context="test, dev, prod">
 ```
-* Labels - allow you to specify complex logic at runtime, opposite how contex tags work, to determine which changesets should be executed
+* Labels - allow you to specify complex logic at runtime, opposite how context tags work, to determine which changesets should be executed
-    * CAUTION: logic provided in the actual label attribute will NOT be evaluated as intended as it is for a `context` tag
+    * CAUTION: logic provided in the actual label attribute will NOT work as it does for a `context` tag

 In liquibase
 ```xml